 Comedians You Should Know at The Gutter (Williamsburg)

 This is a fantastic room.
 It's in the back of an old-fashioned bowling alley in Williamsburg, Brooklyn.
 There's a full bar at the front (with views of the lanes) and then you enter via a corridor in front of the restrooms.
 There's also a functioning bar at the back of the performance space.
 There's a nice, high stage and the whole thing is very atmospheric.
-Tickets are around $7 in advance.
-Shows I've attended have featured Roy Wood Jr, Monroe Martin and the excellent Adrienne Iapalucci but I've also seen Judah Friedlander, Sean Donnelly and Daniel Simonsen listed.
-If you join their mailing list they will sometimes offer free tickets on the day of the show if they're quiet, but the advance price is hardly breaking the bank.
+Tickets are around $10 in advance.
+Shows I've attended have featured Roy Wood Jr, Monroe Martin and Adrienne Iapalucci but I've also seen Judah Friedlander, Sean Donnelly and Daniel Simonsen listed.
+If you join their mailing list they will often offer free tickets on the day of the show if they're quiet.

-From July 2021 they have expanded the night.
-They now also run two shows on a Saturday evening (8pm and 10:30pm) called Headliners You Should Know which they claim are "Killers only, longer sets".
+From 2021 they expanded, also runing two shows on a Saturday evening (8pm and 10:30pm) called Headliners You Should Know which they claim are "Killers only, longer sets".

 Last visited October 2022.